Digitization of Scalar Fields for Quantum Computing: Summary and Outlook

 \section{Summary and Outlook}

-NISQ-era quantum computing and quantum information science is anticipated to provide disruptive changes to scientific computing and to the ways that we think about addressing scientific challenges.
+Quantum computing and quantum information science is anticipated to provide disruptive changes to scientific computing and to the ways that we think about addressing scientific challenges.
 The prospect of being able to explore quantities in quantum many-body systems, including quantum gauge field theories such as quantum chromodynamics, that require exponentially-large classical computing resources, such as for dense matter or in the time-evolution of non-equilibrium systems, is truly exciting.
 In this work, we have built upon foundational works by Jordan, Lee and Preskill~\cite{Jordan:2011ci,Jordan:2011ne,Jordan:2014tma,Jordan:2017lea} on how to formulate scalar field theory on quantum computers to determine properties of the scalar particle and interactions, both elastic and inelastic, between particles.
-Our work has focused on NISQ-era computations, considering systems with just a few qubits per spatial lattice site, in an attempt to understand the magnitude of resources required for even modest quantum computations in a simple field theory.
-The recent work by Macridin, Spetzouris, Amundson and Harnik~\cite{Macridin:2018gdw,Macridin:2018oli}, which, building upon the work of Somma~\cite{Somma:2016:QSO:3179430.3179434}, emphasized the utility of the Nyquist-Shannon (NS) sampling theorem, is a theme for our work as it provides an important guide for tuning digitization parameters in quantum field theories for the accurate representation of field and conjugate-momentum spaces on quantum devices (and may also have implications for classical calculations).
+In an attempt to understand the magnitude of resources required for even modest quantum computations in a simple field theory, our work has focused on the digitization of scalar field theories with only a small number of qubits per spatial lattice site.
+The recent work by Macridin, Spentzouris, Amundson and Harnik~\cite{PhysRevLett.121.110504,Macridin:2018oli}, which, building upon the work of Somma~\cite{Somma:2016:QSO:3179430.3179434}, emphasized the utility of the Nyquist-Shannon (NS) sampling theorem, is a theme for our work as it provides an important guide for tuning digitization parameters in quantum field theories for the accurate representation of field and conjugate-momentum spaces on quantum devices (and may also have implications for classical calculations).